XSLT

 </xsl:for-each>

 xsl:sort must be the first child of xsl:for-each.
-The data-type="number" is important — without it, "89.99" sorts after "9" because string sorting is lexicographic.
+Include data-type="number" for numeric sorting.
+Without it, XSLT sorts values lexicographically, so "89.99" sorts after "9".

-Everything above uses xsl:for-each, which is the imperative approach.
-The real power of XSLT is template matching — defining rules that automatically fire for different node types.
+Everything above uses xsl:for-each, the imperative approach.
+Template matching defines rules that automatically fire for different node types.

 <?xml version="1.0" encoding="UTF-8"?>